There are four types of toll free numbers, 800, 888, 877, 866, 855, 844 and 833.

-To become a RespOrg, you must complete a 10 page Service Establishment form, submit a deposit (about $4000) to the SMS/800 Help Desk and pass a certification test.
+To become your own RespOrg, you must complete a 10 page Service Establishment form, submit a $4000 deposit to SOMOS and also pass a certification test.

-A RespOrg has access to the SMS or Service Management System.
+If you understand what RespOrg is, then you already know that it has access to the SMS, or Service Management System.

 Service Management System (SMS) is the database that controls the routing on all toll free phone numbers.